 Northern has predominantly two contract structures

-Long-term contracts are held by LDC customers to serve residential, commercial, and industrial customers behind the city gate.
+Long-term contracts are held primarily by LDC customers to serve residential, commercial, and industrial customers behind the city gate or by power generation customers.
 These contracts typically provide for different levels of service during summer and winter service periods.
 The term of Northern’s long term contracts is typically set so those contracts expire during Northern’s FERC rate case cycles, allowing customers and Northern to renegotiate contracts as part of the periodic rate setting process.
 Many of Northern’s customers holding long-term contracts are captive to the NNG system and pay maximum rates.

 Short-term contracts are those of less than one year in duration and include daily and monthly contracts, some with rollover rights (TF, TFX, TI).
 These contracts are predominately non-captive and are priced based on price spread opportunities over one or two seasons.